-Since the end of 2016, Howtoregulate.org has been managed by the Regulatory Institute ASBL, Brussels and Lisbon.
+Since the beginning of 2019, Howtoregulate.org has been managed by the Regulatory Institute ASBL, Brussels and Lisbon.
 It is registered as an association in Belgium, registration number BCE-718994880.

 The Regulatory Institute is based on the following principles: